yaj457/Regression-Project/README.md

-#  Workplace-Project
+#  Regression-Project

 ## 🐍 Description
-Welcome to **Workplace Project** This project is how to forecast the riskiness inherent from a portfolio constituting of two shares using a blend of statistical models and methods.
-We take into consideration the inherent patterns in each share data time series as well as the dependence structure between the two.
-Prior to that data cleanup has been performed in excel/
+Welcome to **Regression Project**.
+The aim of this project is to:
+Analyse and predict the impact of CO2 emissions from the agri-food sector as well as related sectors on climate change, as measured by average temperature rise, and develop strategies for sustainable practices using FAO and IPCC datasets.
+For this project, we have concentrated on a single country: France

 ## 📚 Table of Contents
 - _Files_